crispinprojects/talkcalendar/README.md

 ## Speech Synthesis

 Talk Calendar uses it own internal speech synthesizer engine.
 It is a lightweight G2P speech engine coded from scratch.
-You can find out more about how I developed this speach engine [here](https://github.com/crispinprojects/speak).
+You can find out more about how I developed this speech engine [here](https://github.com/crispinprojects/speak).

 ## Installer

-The bash script installer can be used to install talk Calendar locally in directory ./local/bin.
+The bash script installer can be used to install talk Calendar locally in the directory ./local/bin.
 To install Talk Calendar just run the terminal command below.
 ```
 ./install-talkcalendar.sh
 ```